Southern California Methane Testing and the Oil Industry

 Nonetheless, most of Southern California’s methane zones and districts surround historical and active oil and gas fields.
 For instance, the City of Huntington Beach administers methane testing requirements in the areas surrounding historical oil wells.
 The Huntington Beach Fire Department refers to these areas as “Methane Districts.”
 Similarly, the City of Los Angeles, and other agencies throughout Southern California implement methane zoning regulations surrounding oil production fields.

 The Hazard of Methane Gas

 The main hazard of CH4 in soil gas is an explosion.
-Without methane mitigation, the combustible gas can buildup inside structures.
+Without methane mitigation, combustible gas can build up inside structures.
 And because methane is colorless and odorless, occupants remain unaware of its presence.
-Other hazards are possible as well, but less likely occur before combustion.
+Other hazards are possible as well, but less likely to occur before combustion.

 Benefits of the Soil Gas Survey

 In some cases, methane test results can omit the requirement for developers to install a costly vapor barrier.
 Geo Forward reports optimize data, to help plan checkers, contractors, designers, and developers complete projects quickly, and on a budget.
 Furthermore, mitigation plan design services aid Clients eliminate the hazards of soil gas intrusion and meet the requirements of local building departments.

 The Geo Forward team is a leading provider of methane testing services for all building departments in Southern California.
 And Geo Forward has the prerequisite certifications to perform soil and methane soil gas testing projects.
 Additionally, the organization is an authorized engineering agency for the City Los Angeles Department of Building and Safety.

 The Official Los Angeles Methane Zone and Methane Buffer Zone Map